 RURAL COMMUNITIES OPIOID RESPONSE PROGRAMS

-The Rural Communities Opioid Response Program (RCORP) is a multi-year Health Resources and Services Administration (HRSA) initiative aimed at reducing the morbidity and mortality of substance use disorder (SUD), including opioid use disorder (OUD) in high-risk rural communities.
-IHC leads two multi-sector consortiums in Iowa and is facilitating the implementation of a set of core SUD/OUD prevention, treatment and recovery activities.
+This RCORP Implementation III project is comprised of a multi-sector consortium in Marion County, Iowa aimed at reducing the morbidity and mortality of substance use disorder (SUD), including opioid use disorder (OUD) through the implementation of a set of core SUD/OUD prevention, treatment, and recovery activities.

 Project Staff